-Detailed Description of Course
+2. Detailed Description of Course

 This course will introduce students to the physical geography of the Earth.
 The major topics covered in this course are those considered fundamental to a comprehensive introduction to physical geography.
 These include:

-(1) dimensions of the Earth, latitude and longitude
+1) Dimensions of the Earth, latitude and longitude

-(2) structure of the atmosphere
+2) Structure of the atmosphere

-(3) global patterns of the major variables determining world climate regions (temperature, pressure, winds, ocean currents, precipitation)
+3) Global patterns of the major variables determining world climate regions (temperature, pressure, winds, ocean currents, precipitation)

-(5) introduction to biomes
+5) Introduction to biomes

-(6) introduction to landforms
+6) Introduction to landforms

-(7) internal processes of landform genesis
+7) Internal processes of landform genesis

-(8) weathering and mass movement
+8) Weathering and mass movement

-(9) fluvial processes and landforms
+9) Fluvial processes and landforms

-(10) selected landform regimes, such as coastal, arid lands and/or glacial
+10) Selected landform regimes, such as coastal, arid lands and/or glacial

-Detailed Description of the Conduct of the Course
+3. Detailed Description of Conduct of Course

-Goals and Objectives of the Course
+4. Goals and Objectives of the Course

 Having successfully completed this course the student will be able to:

-(1) understand the fundamentals of the dynamic processes which continuously influence change in the atmosphere, the hydrosphere, the biosphere,
+1) Describe and analyze the fundamentals of the dynamic processes which continuously influence change in the atmosphere, the hydrosphere, the biosphere,

-(2) understand the basic interrelationships among natural processes and distribution patterns of natural phenomena at global scales
+2) Describe and analyze the basic interrelationships among natural processes and distribution patterns of natural phenomena at global scales

-Other Course Information
+6. Other Course Information

-09/09/05 Bernd H. Kuennecke, Chair
+January 1, 2010 Bernd H. Kuennecke, Chair

 September 9, 2005 Bernd H. Kuennecke, Chair